fvollmer/SIP-Heating-Gateway/README.md

 ## Good to know
  * This system uses [Buildroot](https://buildroot.org/) to create a custom embedded system.
 This provides more flexibility and allows more customization than a stripped down raspbian.
 The complete image is just a little bigger than 100MB.
- * Connect via 3.3V serial (115200 8N1)
+ * Connect via 3.3V serial (115200 8N1) or connect an external monitor via HDMI and use a usb keyboard
-   There should also be a console on the HDMI port (untested).
- * The heating can be controlled by with `/opt/heatingControl/controlheating`
+ * The heating control script is `/opt/heatingControl/controlheating`
  * The root system is read only.
-It can be mounted as rw (`mount / -o remount,rw`), but this is mainly recommanded for testing.
-Every change can be integrated into `br-external`
+It can be mounted as rw (`mount / -o remount,rw`), but this is mainly recommanded for testing and maybe the initial configuration.
+Every change can be integrated into `br-external`.
+This way the image can be build in a repeatable way.
  * There is a small persistent storage partition at the sd card.
 It is mounted at boot via fstab at `/media/persistent/`.
 The mount options `rw,sync,data=journal,barrier=1,noatime,commit=1` were choosen to avoid data corruption and wear of the sd card.
 It is only used to store store the current state at `/media/persistent/last_state` and to restore it after a power loss.
 On every boot `/etc/init.d/S10restorestate` tries to restore the last state.
- * To debug problems it might be useful to connect to a running asterisk in verbose mode: `sudo asterisk -rvvvv`
+ * To debug problems with asterisk it might be useful to connect to a running asterisk in verbose mode: `asterisk -rvvvv`.
+You can enable SIP debug mode with `sip set debug on`.
  * Any file can be added/overwritten by adding it ot the rootfs overlay at `br-external/board/raspberrypi2-heating-control/rootfs-overlay/`.
  * The asterisk configuration files can be found at `/etc/asterisk`.
 The build process automatically deploys the default configuration files.
 The overlay is used to overwrite them.
     - SIP configuration file: `/etc/asterisk/sip.conf`
     - Dialplan (phone menu, pin): `/etc/asterisk/extensions.conf`
  * The buildroot configuration is based on the raspberry pi 2 configuration.
-It should be easily adjusted to newer versions.
+Other version can easily be added.
 It probably even boots on other raspberry pi versions, but the serial console is most likely broken, due to a hardware differences.
  * eth0 is managed by ifplugd (provided by busybox), which will automatically ifup/ifdown the interface if a network cable is connected/disconnected
  * The dhcp client was configured to run in the background.
 This is useful if the network link isn't ready when we try to get an ip address.
 This archived with a custom busybox configuration with the option `CONFIG_IFUPDOWN_UDHCPC_CMD_OPTIONS=-R -b -O search"`.
 The option `-b` sets udhcpc to run in the background. (`-R` is release on exit, `-O search` enables domain search option RFC 3397)
+ * Busybox is configured to ship non default packages:
+   - `rx` (in case we want to transfer a file via serial)
+   - `ifplugd` (see above)

 ## Overview of files
 ```
 ├──audio-gen
-│  └── <infos about the audio file generation>
 ├──buildroot
 └──br-external
    ├── board